The 1-2-3 Conjecture for Hypergraphs: Lower Bounds

 Thus, the edge $h_2$ from above is monochromatic if and only if all the $\omm(v_i)$ are the same.
 If $\omm$ induces a proper coloring on the vertices of $H$, then $\omm$ has to be a proper coloring on the vertices of $F$, a contradiction.
+Therefore, $\omm$ cannot induce a proper vertex coloring of $H$.

 This construction gives us several lower bounds.
-If we start with a complete graph on $r+1$ vertices, we obtain a hypergraph with maximum edge size $r$, and which needs a weight set of at least $\{1,2,\ldots,r+1\}$ on the edges to properly color the vertices.
-Starting with any other $r$-regular graph with chromatic number $r$, we obtain a hypergraph with maximum edge size $r$, and which needs a weight set of at least $\{1,2,\ldots,r\}$ on the edges to properly color the vertices.
+If we start with a complete graph $F$ on $r+1$ vertices, we obtain a hypergraph with maximum edge size $r$, which needs a weight set of at least $\{1,2,\ldots,r+1\}$ on the edges to properly color the vertices.
+Starting with any other $r$-regular graph $F$ with chromatic number $r$, we obtain a hypergraph with maximum edge size $r$, which needs a weight set of at least $\{1,2,\ldots,r\}$ on the edges to properly color the vertices.

 If we start with the Fano plane (or any other $3$-regular $3$-uniform non-bipartite hypergraph), we obtain a $2$-regular $3$-uniform hypergraph, which needs a weight set of at least $\{1,2,3\}$ on the edges to properly color the vertices.